50.003 - Use Case¶

 * Each oval bubble denotes a use case.

 * The solid lines denote the association between an actor and a use case.
 Note that in our notation we do not visually distinguish a primary actor from the secondary actors.
 We can also infer or clarify using the use case texts.
+A good practice is to align the primary actors towards left side and secondary actors towards right side.

 Extend Relationship¶